5 Important Spanish Grammar Lessons Every Beginner Oughta Know

-Grammar is a special element in language; it’s the glue that binds your vocabulary words together—the spices you need to be understood.
-Without grammar, your formidable vocabulary list will simply sound like the cheat sheet you take to the grocery store.
+Grammar is a special ingredient in language; it’s the glue that binds your vocabulary words together—the spices you need to be understood.

 3 Reasons Why Spanish Grammar Can Be Tricky

 1. Spanish Is a Gender-based Language

 Yup.
 Like German, French and Russian, Spanish nouns have a gender.
 Now this always sounds a bit strange to speakers of English, a language whose evolution dropped gendered nouns around 1200 AD.